Surfing-Chef/Bourbon/README.md

 >Added apifier data feed:

 #### 3.3 Coding :: Bookmarks
+Latest Experiments

 #### 3.4 Blog :: Recent Posts
+>Content will be pulled from WordPress DB

 BLOG section: Display a most recent blog entry?
-Section might not exist in final deployment, the link at the top of the page might be all that is required for referencing the blog poriton of the site.
+Section might not exist in final deployment, the link at the top of the page might be all that is required for referencing the blog portion of the site.
 RECENT POSTS: self explanatory

 #### 3.5 Contacts :: Repo Links